How to Gain Competitive Advantage in Your Business

 3. Now, rank initiatives by the ability of your team to act.

 4. Be ruthless.
-Cut the bottom half of the list and be OK not doing those actions in order to focus on what matters to your growth.
+Cut the bottom half of the list and be OK with not doing those actions so you can focus on what matters to your growth.

-This is where blindspots not only show up in every possible disguise but old (and sometimes wrong) assumptions but also appear as unrecognized attachments.
+This is where blindspots not only appear in every possible disguise but old (and sometimes wrong) assumptions and appear as unrecognized attachments.

-What is necessary and what actions your team can do is unique to the strength of the way your company does business.
-So, take a close look at what makes the cut and use your protected time each week (I call this a Present Retreat) to review progress, make any prioritization adjustments, and decide how to clarify existing plans to every person.
+What is necessary and what actions your team can take is unique to the strength of your company’s business model.
+So, take a close look at what makes the cut and use your protected time each week (I call this a Present Retreat) to review progress, make any prioritization adjustments, and decide how to clarify plans for every person.

 You may see change, or you may see more success than you ever imagined.